 Plan your style

 Efficient resumes win, every time.
 Great design creates a great first impression, helping your words score.
 To that end, a layout is key in putting a reader’s attention where you want it.

 - Scannability – use short paragraphs for introduction and context.
 Use one-line bullets to make vital points tying into the job specification.

 - White space – less is always more.
-Well structured titles grab attention, bold first words draw attention deeper, short sentences deliver the payload fast.
+Well, structured titles grab attention, bold first words draw attention deeper, short sentences deliver the payload fast.

 - POV – You’re selling yourself, so write in the first person.

-A tried and tested template can nail both design and layout, leaving you free to put effort into what makes most difference to your prospects – you and your words.
+A tried and tested template can nail both design and layout, leaving you free to put effort into what makes the most difference to your prospects – you and your words.

 Choose your type of resume

 - Chronological resumes are commonly used by people near the start of their career.
 A current role is listed first, then previous roles going backward in time.